mistersingh179/sidekik/notes/step8.md

 - When I try to pass in an empty array: [] as a bytes[] arguments, it returns an error for some reason ✅
 - That happens when I try to pass in the empty array as part of a struct, like Transaction for instance ✅

-## more from silvertongue

-- how to fake things such as block.timestamp
-- @MisterSingh - other future feature request -> can you give me ability to organize my functiosn in the order that I want too? and for that order to be saved - would be nice to prevent me from scrolling up and down unnecessarily while I'm testing
-- > and another additional - most likely more important feature - the ability to create a "FLOW" => I can order transactions in a specific order with their placeholder / pre-determined inputs and trigger them, so that I don't have to click through A -> B -> C to see the result of C every time - unsure if that is clear?

 ## bugs from chillipaneer

-> nice. sidekik looks like it will be awesome.
-> I stuck with remix for something recently just because it made it easy to interact with the contracts on testnet.
-> but it looks like the app is still being built.
-> I can't upload a file or sync to a directory errror:Uncaught (in promise) TypeError: window.showOpenFilePicker is not a function
+> I can't upload a file or sync to a directory errror:Uncaught (in promise) TypeError: window.showOpenFilePicker is not a function ✅
 > polling of local server appears to still be happening even when connected with metamask
-> and none of the contact links connect to anything
+> and none of the contact links connect to anything ✅
-> let me know if I can help out with testing.
-It looks like a killer tool

 ## bugs from chillipaneer on live session